 (asked by Patricia from somewhere – I guess the US)

 Well, first I guess we need to define “fascination.”
-Personally, I always found mole rats to be extremely fascinating, if you see what I mean.
-I’m not sure this is that type of fascination that the person asking the question meant though.
+Personally, I always found mole rats to be extremely fascinating.
+However, I’m not sure this is the type of fascination that the person asking the question meant though.

 I guess that we need to separate two things here.
 First, the way American women are depicted in the French media and the fascination that results from it.
 Then, actual American women in France and how they are perceived by French people.

 If you’ve spent even the slightest amount of time in France you know that French media are literally obsessed with the US.
-Don’t ask me why, this is something I could never figure out (although I’m sure the Marshall Plan has something to do with it).
+Don’t ask me why this is something I could never figure out (although I’m sure the Marshall Plan and America’s soft power have something to do with it).

 French news always talk about what’s going on in the US, French tabloids care about US celebrities as much if not more than about French celebrities (even if French reality TV wannabe celebrities are stealing the spotlight more and more these days… I just happen to see a lot of unknown French people on the cover of tabloids lately, so I assume they must be coming from somewhere, and reality TV is the most likely culprit).